How to Pursue Excellence Rather than Perfection

 Criticism is something I’ve battled my entire life.
 It came from extended family members, friends, acquaintances, leaders, and even strangers.

 My earliest memory dealing with it was as a small child.
-Being criticized for being a female while all my cousins and sibling were males was constant.
+Being criticized for being a female while all my cousins and siblings were males was constant.
 Growing up in a family where my extended relatives praised males was challenging.
 I never felt enough, no matter how hard I tried.

 As a young adult, I worked under a leader who didn’t fully agree with women in ministerial roles.
 I found myself receiving the same sort of criticism I did as a child.
-Nothing I did was ever good enough, and every time I opened my mouth I was told I said something wrong.
+Nothing I did was ever good enough, and every time I opened my mouth, I was told I said something wrong.
 I was given clear instructions, followed them exactly, but somehow I was still critiqued.
 It was constant, and it was heartbreaking.
 It crushed my spirit.

 Proverbs 15:4 says, “Gentle words bring life and health; a deceitful tongue crushes the spirit.”